rik2803/aws-ass/README.md

   for that account should have an environment variable `ASS_TAG_PREFIX` with the same value.
 * `ass` stands for _Automatic Start and Stop_ and is required and fixed.
 * `<resourcetype>` is the lowercase AWS acronym for the service (`s3`, `rds`, ...)
-* `<description>` is a (very) short description of the permormed action.
+* `<description>` is a (very) short description of the performed action.

 ### List of existing _ASS_ tags

 These tags can be prefixed as described above.

+* `ass:cfn:deletion-order`: Determine the order of deletion of the _CloudFormation_ stacks.
+  The `stack_deletion_order` (no prefix allowed) is still supported for backward compatibility.
-* `ass:s3:clean_bucket_on_stop`: Remove all objects in a bucket before deleting the stack that owns the bucket.
+* `ass:s3:clean-bucket-on-stop`: Remove all objects in a bucket before deleting the stack that owns the bucket.
 * `ass:rds:include`: Stop the RDS instance or cluster after all stacks have been stopped and start the RDS instance or cluster before re-creating the _CloudFormation_ stacks.